platomav/MEAnalyzer/README.md

 ## **A. About ME Analyzer**

-ME Analyzer is a tool which parses Intel Engine, Intel Graphics and their Independent firmware from the (Converged Security) Management Engine - CS(ME), (Converged Security) Trusted Execution Engine - (CS)TXE, (Converged Security) Server Platform Services - (CS)SPS, Graphics System Controller - GSC, Power Management Controller - PMC, Platform Controller Hub Configuration - PCHC, USB Type C Physical - PHY and Graphics Option ROM - OROM families.
-It can be used by end-users who are looking for all relevant firmware information such as Family, Version, Release, Type, Date, SKU, Platform, Size, Updated/Outdated, Health Status etc. ME Analyzer is also a powerful Engine / Graphics / Independent firmware research analysis tool with multiple structures which allow, among others, full parsing and unpacking of Converged Security Engine (CSE) & Graphics System Controller (GSC) Code and File Systems such as Flash Partition Table (FPT), Boot Partition Descriptor Table (BPDT/IFWI), CSE Layout Table (LT), CSE File Table (FTBL/EFST), CSE Virtual File System (VFS), GSC OROM-PCIR (VBT/EFI) etc. Moreover, with the help of its extensive databases, ME Analyzer is capable of uniquely identifying and categorizing all supported Engine / Graphics / Independent firmware as well as check for any firmware which have not been stored at the equivalent, community supported, Firmware Repositories yet.
+ME Analyzer is a tool which parses Intel Engine, Intel Graphics and their Independent firmware from the following families:

+- (Converged Security) Management Engine - CS(ME)
+- (Converged Security) Trusted Execution Engine - (CS)TXE
+- (Converged Security) Server Platform Services - (CS)SPS
+- Graphics System Controller - GSC
+- Power Management Controller - PMC
+- Platform Controller Hub Configuration - PCHC
+- USB Type C Physical - PHY
+- Graphics Option ROM - OROM

+It can be used by end-users who are looking for all relevant firmware information such as Family, Version, Release, Type, Date, SKU, Platform, Size, Updated/Outdated, Health Status etc. ME Analyzer is also a powerful Engine / Graphics / Independent firmware research analysis tool with multiple structures which allow, among others, full parsing and unpacking of Converged Security Engine (CSE) & Graphics System Controller (GSC) Code and File Systems such as:

+- Flash Partition Table - FPT
+- Boot Partition Descriptor Table - BPDT/IFWI
+- CSE Layout Table - LT
+- CSE File Table - FTBL/EFST
+- CSE Virtual File System - VFS
+- GSC OROM-PCIR - VBT/EFI

+Moreover, with the help of its extensive databases, ME Analyzer is capable of uniquely identifying and categorizing all supported Engine / Graphics / Independent firmware as well as check for any firmware which have not been stored at the equivalent, community supported, Firmware Repositories yet.

 #### **A1.
 ME Analyzer Features**